Engelbert Humperdinck (singer): 1980s and 1990s

 In the 1980s, Humperdinck consolidated his discography, recording regularly and performing as many as 200 concerts a year while continuing with headlining appearances in Las Vegas at the Hilton Hotel (Westgate Las Vegas Resort & Casino).
 In the early and mid-1980s, he made a number of special appearances as an actor on popular television dramas of the time, including The Love Boat, Hotel and Fantasy Island.

-Following his stint as a recording artist with Epic, he released what William Ruhlmann has called an "ambitious double album" titled A Lovely Way to Spend An Evening (1985).
+Following his stint as a recording artist with Epic, Humperdinck released what William Ruhlmann has called an "ambitious double album" titled A Lovely Way to Spend An Evening (1985).
 Ruhlmann commends Humperdinck for recording this album of standards from the American Songbook; he notes that the work "was a long time coming", while acknowledging that "the album deserved a broader distribution than it received."
 The album was released in the United Kingdom as Getting Sentimental and reached the UK Top-40 album charts in the summer of 1985.

 In the following years, Humperdinck continued with studio recordings, including a duet with Gloria Gaynor for his album Remember, I Love You (1987).
 In the latter half of the 1980s, with new material like the song "Portofino" (1985), Humperdinck also focused on recordings influenced by European popular music of the time, particularly German popular music.
 Albums of this period include Träumen Mit Engelbert (1986) and Step into My Life (1989).
 Released as Ich Denk An Dich in Germany, Step into My Life included songs composed by Dieter Bohlen and Barry Mason, while the title song was co-written by Humperdinck himself.
 It spawned several singles, and a cover of Bohlen's hit song, "You're My Heart, You're My Soul".
+Remember, I Love You and Träumen mit Engelbert were certified Platinum sellers and Ich Denk An Dich was a certified Gold seller in Germany.